Kim Hyun-joo

-Kim Hyun-joo (Korean: 김현주; born 24 April 1977) is a South Korean actress.
-She is best known for her leading roles in television dramas Glass Slippers (2002), Toji, the Land (2004), Twinkle Twinkle (2011), What Happens to My Family?
-(2014), and I Have a Lover (2015).
+Kim Hyun-joo (Korean: 김현주; born April 24, 1977) is a South Korean actress.
+She is best known for her leading roles in the television dramas Glass Slippers (2002), Toji, the Land (2004), Twinkle Twinkle (2011), What Happens to My Family?
+(2014), I Have a Lover (2015), Watcher (2019), and Hellbound (2021–present).

 Career

 1996–2001: Early acting credits

-Kim Hyun-joo began modeling in teen magazines when she was in third year high school.
+Kim Hyun-joo began modeling in teen magazines when she was in her third year of high school.
 In 1996, she made her entertainment debut when she starred in the music video for Kim Hyun-chul's "One's Lifetime."
 Kim launched her acting career in 1997 in the television drama The Reason I Live (1997).
-Despite being a newcomer, she was cast in the leading role in the film If It Snows on Christmas (1998) with Park Yong-ha, followed by Calla (1999) with Song Seung-heon.
+Despite being inexperienced, she was cast in the leading role in the film If It Snows on Christmas (1998) with Park Yong-ha, followed by Calla (1999) with Song Seung-heon.

 After doing a few sitcoms, Kim built her resume further by playing supporting roles on television.
-In 1999, She gained her first major role as she appeared in the Jang Dong-gun starrer Springtime (also known as Youth), which received low ratings.
+In 1999, She gained her first major role when she appeared in the Jang Dong-gun show Springtime (also known as Youth), which received low ratings.
 But the popular Into the Sunlight later that year boosted Kim's career.
 In early 2000, she appeared in episode 7 of Song Ji-na's omnibus drama Love Story, titled "Insomnia, Manual and Orange Juice."
 Kim then landed her first TV leading role in Virtue (Deok-yi), followed by more supporting roles in 2001 with Her House (headlined by Kim Nam-joo) and the historical drama Sangdo (based on Choi In-ho's novel about Joseon merchant Im Sang-ok).